The human factor in China’s battle against the coronavirus

 The West is watching the Chinese government’s fight against the coronavirus with respect and unease.
 Kristin Shi-Kupfer says we should also eye the country’s ever more unpredictable citizens.
-This article is part 1 of a MERICS blog series on China's corona struggle.

 No matter how perfectly the Chinese government manages to orchestrate things, some remain beyond its control.
 When Deputy Prime Minister Sun Chunlan dropped by Wuhan in early March, local authorities seemed to have planned everything perfectly: Sun passed through a middle-class residential area whose neat lawns and peaceful residents were meant to signal success in the battle against the coronavirus.
 But screams disturbed the officially decreed calm: "Fake, fake, everything’s fake," the residents shouted in the face of what they saw as unacceptable political theater – and shortly before the video ended.

 Spontaneous and unscripted outcries like this suggest that many Chinese citizens have developed a reflex against the hypocrisy of their government.
 But they are also an expression of a society that is deeply rattled and traumatized.
 Xi Jinping, head of the Communist Party and the Chinese state, has brought the population into line for the project of turning China into an indomitable world power.
 As a result, he has robbed it of most opportunities to self-organize, try bottom-up experiments and have time for reflection.
 Without space for constructive dialogue, mutual respect and community interaction, China’s citizens are becoming more unpredictable – a challenge for China's leaders and perhaps also for the West.